-At the end of each grant year, all programs will be required to complete an annual report summarizing their program successes, challenges, and progress towards grant goals identified in the application process.
-A template for reporting will be provided by the OSDE.
+At the end of each grant year, all programs will be required to complete an annual report within the GMS summarizing their program successes, challenges, and progress towards grant goals identified in the application process.
 As a part of this annual process, program performance data will be reviewed for each grantee.
 Possible results of this review include full refunding of the program, partial refunding with conditions, probationary status and implementation of a performance plan, and /or discontinuation of funding.